FandaPeterka/FandaPeterka/README.md

 ## František Peterka
 🚀 **`Digital Solutions Creator (Software Developer | IT Specialist)`**

 I'm a 22-year-old software developer from the Czech Republic 🇨🇿, currently studying Software Development at Unicorn University 🎓.
-I’m passionate about crafting efficient, elegant solutions and always excited to dive into new challenges in the world of tech.

 ### A bit about me: